basaandewiel/basaandewiel.github.io/_posts/2024-02-24-Wireguard_on_openwrt_behind_isp_router.md

     * IP addresses: 10.0.0.1/32 (the IP address of the wireguard interface)
     * monitoring status: either via luci-status-wireguard, or CLI `wg`.
 The wg command should give the wg interface, and all peers that have completed a succesfull handshake (exchange of private/public keys).

-## Client
-I have done this on iphone (IOS 17.3) and Android (13).
-* install the wireguard app
-* on openwrt
-  * goto luci-interfaces-wireguard and select tab 'peers'.
-  * click on 'add peer' and fill in
-    * name;
-    * click 'generate new key pair',
-    * for Allowed IPs fill in '10.0.0.2/32'; this is the IP address of the client
-    * Route Allowed IPs: yes.
-    * endpoint host: the url of your home, or the **external** IP address of your ISP router (if not known, google 'find my ip address'
-    * endpoint port: 51820
-    * keepalive: 25
-    * now it should be possible to click on 'generate configuration' QR-code
-* on cient
-  * add new tunnel by clicking on '+' sign, and scan the QR code
-  * edit the new tunnel to check the settings
-    * set DNS to 9.9.9.9
-    * set endpoint to `<your public ip address>:51820`
 * on ISP modem
     * ensure that port 51820 is forwarded to Openwrt, or put Openwrt in the DMZ of your ISP router
 * on openwrt